OceanDataTools/openrvdas/database/influxdb/README.md

   cd /tmp
   wget https://dl.influxdata.com/influxdb/releases/influxdb_2.0.0-beta.1_linux_amd64.tar.gz
   ```

-* Uncompress the downloaded archive from wherever it is stored and copy its contents into this directory
+* Uncompress the downloaded archive from wherever it is stored and copy its contents into this directory.

   ```
   tar xvfz influxdb_2.0.0-beta.1_linux_amd64.tar.gz
-  cp influxdb_2.0.0-beta.1_linux_amd64.tar/* /opt/openrdas/database/influxdb
+  cp influxdb_2.0.0-beta.1_linux_amd64.tar/* /opt/openrdas/database/influxdb/bin
   ```

 ## Configure InfluxDB and set up credentials

-* Start the influxdb server running
+* Start the influxdb server running.

   ```
-  /opt/openrvdas/database/influxdb/influxd --reporting-disabled
+  /opt/openrvdas/database/influxdb/bin/influxd --reporting-disabled
   ```

   Note that if you're running on MacOS Catalina, the OS will flag the script as untrusted the first time you run it, and you will have to go to __System Preferences > Security & Privacy__ to select "Allow influxd", then run it again.

-* Set up the InfluxDB user credentials
+* Set up the InfluxDB user credentials.
+In a separate terminal, run:

   ```
-  /opt/openrvdas/database/influxdb/influx setup \
+  /opt/openrvdas/database/influxdb/bin/influx setup \
     --username rvdas --password rvdasrvdas \
     --org openrvdas --bucket openrvdas \
     --force
   ```

-  As with influxd, on MacOS Catalina, you will need to authorize the script the first time, then re-run it
+  As with influxd, on MacOS Catalina, you will need to authorize the script the first time, then re-run it.

-## Copy the credentials into place
+## Copy the credentials into place.

 *  When ``setup`` finishes running, it will tell you where it has stored the token it generated for you: